 Omaha Truck Driver Fatigue Accident Lawyer

-What Happens When Trucker Ignore Hours of Service Rules
+What Happens When Truckers Ignore Hours of Service Rules

 Long-haul trucking is a tough industry that pushes drivers to their mental and physical limits to meet deadlines and maximize profits.
 However, the federal government enforces certain guidelines that restrict how many hours a trucker can be behind the wheel in a given period of time.
 These are called hours of service regulations (HOS).
 When trucking companies or individual drivers choose to ignore these regulations, not only do they put people on the road in danger, but they open themselves up to civil lawsuits brought by people injured by their dangerous negligence.